-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in '15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to '15064.5? х c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х d) Disturb any human remains, including those interred outside of formal cemeteries? х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in Section 15064.5?
+X b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5?
+X c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+X d) Disturb any human remains, including those interred outside of formal cemeteries?
+X

-There are no structures which exist within the project area that are listed in the National or Local Register of Historic Places, and the subject site is not within a designated historic district.
-There are no known archaeological or paleontological resources that exist within the project area; previously unknown paleontological resources or undiscovered human remains could be disturbed during project construction.
+The project proposes uses (residential and commercial) that substantially exist in the vicinity, and there are no structures which exist within the project area that are listed in the National or Local Register of Historic Places, and the subject site is not within a designated historic district.